 This is an updated post

-During your studies, it’s likely that you will have befriended other people doing your course – albeit sometimes only virtually.
-But, keeping in touch with them online can be a great way to find out about opportunities.
+During your studies, it’s likely that you will have befriended other people doing your course – even if you’ve studied online and have only met them virtually.
+But,?keeping in touch?with them can be a great way to find out about opportunities. ?

 For example, if a fellow graduate finds themselves in a company where an additional graphic design job becomes available, they can let you know immediately.
 We all know the saying ‘first in, best dressed’.